fdb/slarg-website/researchers/loraine-furter.md

   publishing and in love with subversive anti-hegemonic practices.
 She co-founded the cyber-feminist collective Just For the Record, the typography research group Bye Bye Binary and the project Intersections of Care.
-She is doing a PhD in the arts at Sint Lucas Antwerpen / ARIA (University of Antwerp),
+She is doing a PhD in the arts at Sint Lucas Antwerpen (KdG) / ARIA (University of Antwerp), entitled "The politics of publishing."
 image_researcher:
   - https://ucarecdn.com/0bfb8237-d623-41cd-8754-eada04619c3f/
 email: loraine.furter@kdg.be